May help protect your skin from sunburn, skin cancer, and other skin damages caused by the sun.

 - Sunscreens work by either absorbing or reflecting the sun's ultraviolet radiation (UVR).
-UVR causes skin cancer, sunburns, and premature aging of skin (wrinkles and dry, thinning skin).
+UVR causes skin cancer, sunburns, and premature aging of the skin (wrinkles and dry, thinning skin).
 Clouds will filter some UVR, but not all.
 You will still need to use sunscreen even when it is cloudy.

 - UVR can reflect off of light surfaces such as sand and snow.
-Wear a sunscreen when are out in the snow to keep from getting a sunburn.
+Wear a sunscreen when you are out in the snow to keep from getting a sunburn.

 - To prevent skin damage, avoid being in the sun between the hours of 10 AM and 3 PM, when the sun's rays are strongest.

 - Sunscreens that contain PABA may permanently stain your clothing yellow.